 The cost incurred on implementing the programme is decided to be shared between the Centre and the States in the ratio of 50:50.
 The Union Cabinet recently approved the restructuring and continuation of the programme.
 The primary objective of NRDWP is to provide every rural person with adequate safe water on a sustainable basis, for basic domestic needs such as cooking, drinking.
-Under the programme, water will be supplied with minimum quality standard, which is conveniently accessible at all times and in all situations.
+Under the programme, water was supplied with a minimum quality standard, which is conveniently accessible at all times and in all situations.

-- The NRDWP programme is being restructured and continued in order to make it outcome based and competitive.
+- The NRDWP programme is being restructured and continued in order to make it outcome-based and competitive.

 - It aims at reaching the goal of increasing coverage of sustainable piped water supply in the country.